-- Diagrams transform to outlines with a tap
+- Diagrams transform to outlines and back again

-- Personalize with images, color, shape, arrow style, and backgrounds
+- Personalize with images, colors, shapes, arrow styles, and backgrounds

 - Use images from the web or the iPad camera

 - Diagrams save instantly

 - Built-in templates support subjects across the curriculum